closeio/making.close.com/_posts/2021-10-27-reliable-websocket-connections/index.md

 ---

 We have recently squashed two long-standing calling bugs in Close with a single
-fix: Making our WebSocket connections omnidirectionally robust.
+fix: Making our WebSocket connections bidirectionally robust.
 The final solution turned out to be a no-brainer, but getting there required understanding browser limitations, playing with our networking hardware, refreshing our knowledge of the Internet's foundational RFCs, and digging into